grain-lang/grain/docs/contributor/compiler_walkthrough.md

 The Grain compiler is a [multi-stage](https://en.wikipedia.org/wiki/Multi-pass_compiler) compiler, which means instead of converting directly from Grain syntax into `wasm` code, we send the input program through multiple phases, transforming from one intermediate representation to the next until we get to the final output.
 This approach allows us to have a more maintainable compiler and perform deeper analysis of the source code, which lets us provide better errors and better code output.

+## File Structure
+All files directly related to teh compiler can be found in `compiler/src` with a map of the sub folders found below:
+* `src/codegen` - This folder contains all code related to generating both the mashtree and final wasm output which is the last two compilation steps before linking.
+* `src/diagnostics` - This folder contains all code related to parsing and handling comments for `graindoc`.
+* `src/formatting` - This folder contains all the relevant code to the grain formatter.
+* `src/language_server` - This folder contains all relevant code to our language server.
+* `src/linking` - This folder contains the grain linker and code responsible for linking the individual wasm modules into your final wasm output.
+* `src/parsing` - This folder contains all code related to parsing and lexing.
+* `src/typed` - This folder contains all code related to typechecking and the typed phases of the compiler.
+* `src/utils` - This folder contains all of our common helpers used in various places throughout the compiler.

 ## Lexing

 The first stage in the compiler is [Lexing](https://en.wikipedia.org/wiki/Lexical_analysis), which is the process of breaking up an input string into tokens that are easier for us to later parse into an abstract syntax tree.
 A Grain program string is tokenized into things like: